Table of Contents[Hide][Show]

-- Alternative Days—You fast every other day or on selected days of the week.
+- Alternate Day Fasting—You fast every other day or have selected fast days during the week.

-- 500-Calorie—You choose the days when you limit your whole-day calorie intake to only 500.
+- 500-Calorie—You choose the days when you limit your daily calorie intake to only 500.

 - 12-Hour Fast—You eat for only 12 hours and fast the rest of the day.

 - Skipping Meals—You avoid eating one of the three big meals.
 Usually, it’s breakfast.